2016-2017 Housing Sign-Up

 February 4, 2016 by 11:59 PM

-If you are interested in a triple or quad room, you and all of your roommates will select a room on this day.
-A total of three roommates are required to select a triple room; four are required to select a quad room.
-If you need to find additional students to meet this requirement, you may use the online Roommate Finder (available January 14), but you should begin your search as soon as possible.
+If you are interested in a triple room, you and all of your roommates will select a room on this day.
+A total of three roommates are required to select a triple room.
+If you need to find additional students to meet this requirement, you may use the online Roommate Finder (available January 13), but you should begin your search as soon as possible.
 All roommates must request each other in the system prior to registration closing.
-NOTE: North Quad and West Quad "double in a 4 person suites" are not included in the triple/quad process.
+NOTE: North Quad and West Quad "double in a 4 person suites" sgl/dbl/apt selection process.

 Your contract (and your roommates' contracts) must be submitted within 24 hours of your room selection to finalize your selection for next year.
 Room prices vary; carefully review your contract price before submitting.

 Single Room, Double Room, and Apartment Selection